Waste Wood Classification – How To Categorise Your Waste Wood

 What Are ‘Potentially Hazardous’ Items?

 Potentially hazardous items include fence posts, decking and certain types of waste wood from pre-2007 buildings including roof timbers, external joinery and tiling battens.
-It does not apply to materials such as railway sleepers and telegraph poles, which are already known to be hazardous and require specialist hazardous waste treatment.

 How can I Classify My Waste Wood?